 It’s never fun when you see your sweet little pup quivering and shaking.
 So what’s the story with that little tremble?
 And when is it the right time to call your vet?

-.
-It's when your dog can make eye contact and has control of his body, however bad the shakes may be.
-If your dog is experiencing a full on seizure
+NOTE: We’re talking about shivering.
+It’s when your dog can make eye contact and has control of his body, however bad the shakes may be.
+If your dog is experiencing a full on seizure, with accompanying loss of body control, you better call your veterinarian immediately.

 Without further ado, let’s review some of the reasons why your dog might have the shakes.